A Trusted Provider of Holistic Animal Wellbeing Solutions

 Along with breeding and training Labrador dogs and Anglo-Arab horses, I have competed in equestrian endurance events and enjoyed participating in the Great New Zealand Trek, exploring numerous backcountry farms throughout the North Island of New Zealand.

-My interest in alternative health methods for treating animals began in the late 1990s.
-Since then, I have gained qualifications in complementary modalities.
+My interest in alternative health methods for treating animals began in the late 1990s with treating dairy cows.
+Since then, I have gained qualifications in several complementary modalities.
 I soon developed a holistic style of animal care that pulls together my lifetime of rural knowledge, practical animal husbandry, and a natural gift for connecting with animals.

 - Bach Remedies Practitioner